 That’s the most important thing I could tell you.
 Listen to what they’re telling you, because a lot of times the client doesn’t even realize that the things they’re telling you are the beautiful pieces of their lives that ARE worth documenting.

 Keep these things in mind when you show up for their session.
 You aren’t planning necessarily, but you have those ideas at the forefront of your mind, so that when they happen, you recognize it and are ready to grab that shot.

-I shot this session primarily with a sigma art 35mm 1.4 lens, and a canon 6d.
-I feel that 35mm is the ideal focal length for documentary sessions because they give you a wide enough angle to get the full story in the picture while at the same time you have the option to move in a little closer to grab those super important details that add so much interest to every documentary session.
+I shot this primarily with a Sigma Art 35mm 1.4 lens, and a Canon 6D.
+The 35mm is the ideal focal length for documentary sessions, because they give you a wide enough angle to get the full story in the picture while at the same time you have the option to move in a little closer to grab those super important details that add so much interest to every documentary session.

 Writing and photography contributed by Jessie Fultz.

 Follow Jessie Fultz (and you totally should!) here: